Leprosy stigma: Louisiana

 In 1884, the Louisiana legislature established a State Board of Leprosy Control, as there were numerous cases in the state.
-Some say the strain here was associated with the history of the slave trade from West Africa.
+Some say the strain there was associated with the history of the slave trade from West Africa.

-In 1917 the US Congress passed a bill to create a national leprosarium, which was built in Carville, Louisiana and run by the Public Health Service, today known as the National Hansen's Disease Museum.
+In 1917 the US Congress passed a bill to create a national leprosarium, which was built in Carville, Louisiana, and run by the Public Health Service, today known as the National Hansen's Disease Museum.
 In 1941, patient Stanley Stein founded a journal, The Star, to combat leprosy stigma.
 Researchers in the 1940s at the U.S. National Leprosarium proved the clinical effectiveness of the intravenous sulfone, Promin, the first widely effective treatment for the disease.
 It was used both to cure leprosy and mitigate the damage it caused.
 In the late twentieth century, researchers developed multidrug therapy (MDT) to offset antibiotic resistance developing in the disease bacterium.

 The Carville leprosarium spearheaded new therapies for patients of leprosy, and pioneered a change in perception of those afflicted with the disease.
 Leprosy patients were not given the right to marry until 1952.
 Those who were married prior to their admittance at Carville were not allowed to live with their spouses unless the spouses were patients themselves.
 Patients were not allowed to leave the hospital grounds, were not permitted to vote in national elections, and any outgoing post was sterilized by baking.
 Upon discharge, patients were given a certificate that stated they were a "Public Health Service Leper", with the comment "No longer a menace to public health" added under their reason for discharge.